rehive/docs/source/includes/_authentication.md

         ],
         "permissions": [],
         "date_joined": 1509539800952,
-        "switches": []
+        "settings": {
+            "allow_transactions": true,
+            "allow_debit_transactions": true,
+            "allow_credit_transactions": true
+        }
     }
 }
 ```

 Register a user with the credentials provided.
 A successful registration will
 return the user's details and a token that can be used for subsequent requests.

 #### Endpoint